 Using heat to style your hair leaves your hair follicle dehydrated and vulnerable to damage.
-Hair dryers, hair straighteners, and curling irons can all damage your hair over time.
+Hair dryers, hair straighteners, and curling irons your hair over time.

 Don’t chemically treat or bleach your hair

-Hair treatment chemicals cause sudden and irrevocable damage to hair follicles.
+Hair treatment chemicals cause damage to hair follicles.
 If you’re concerned about hair loss, limit your use of dyes, highlights, peroxide treatments, and perms.

 Use a shampoo that’s mild and suited for your hair